stebansaa/eos-docs/evm/40_architecture/49_common-erc-standards.md

   - { name: Esteban Saá, github: stebansaa }
 ---

-In the EOSEVM ecosystem, several widely adopted ERC (Ethereum Request for Comments) standards exist.
-These standards provide guidelines and specifications for implementing various functionalities and use cases on the EOSEVM network.
+In the EOS EVM ecosystem, several widely adopted ERC (Ethereum Request for Comments) standards exist.
+These standards provide guidelines and specifications for implementing various functionalities and use cases on the EOS EVM network.
 Here are four commonly used ERC standards: ERC-20, ERC-721, ERC-777, and ERC-1155.

 ### ERC-20
-ERC-20 is a standard interface for fungible tokens on the EOSEVM network.
+ERC-20 is a standard interface for fungible tokens on the EOS EVM network.
 Fungible tokens are interchangeable and have identical values.
 ERC-20 tokens have methods to transfer tokens, check balances, and approve token spending on behalf of an address.

 #### Example ERC-20 Contract
 Here's an example of a basic ERC-20 token contract written in Solidity: